hiveot/hub/services/idprov/README.md

 ## Summary

-The purpose of this service is to enable fast and easy onboarding of one or multiple IoT devices and services without the need to setup or configure the device itself.
+The purpose of this service is to enable fast and easy onboarding of one or multiple IoT devices without the need to setup or configure the device itself.

-The typical use-case is that upon installing one or more IoT devices, the administrator collects the device ID and corresponding out-of-band secret and provides these to the provisioning server using the commandline utility or Hub management web interface.
+The typical use-case is that upon installation of one or more IoT devices, the administrator collects the device ID and corresponding out-of-band secret and provides these to the provisioning server using the commandline utility or Hub management web interface.
 When the devices are powered on they auto-provision following these steps:

 1. The administrator uploads the pre-approved list of device IDs with their public key as provided by the factory.
 A MAC address can be used instead of a public key, in which case the device's MAC will be matched and the device's public key recorded.
 1. The IoT device discovers the provisioning service on the local network using DNS-SD.